 Flat roofs aren’t much popular and traditional, but they are ubiquitous in the Southwest United States.
 They are also perfect options if you live in an arid region.
+You will learn why flat roof replacement is necessary.
 The arid and dry areas, especially in the Southwest of the United States, are ideal for flat roofs because there isn’t any risk of water stagnation in this area, and hence, there is no danger of roof damage as well.
 However, there are still problems associated with flat roofs where the first and highly crucial problem is leakage of roofs.
 That is because when it rains, water doesn’t move down from the roof like the way it rolls off from the pitched roofs.
 Instead, it stays on the flat roofs and waits until it evaporates completely.
 During this process, the water stays on the roof for a longer time and hence damages the roof.

 Following are some of the signs that you might have a roof leakage: